 Simulating Load – JMeter to the Rescue

 Jmeter is our choice of performance testing tool.
 You simulate your scenario by recording a script using its built in proxy and edit the script to handle dynamic content.
 We have some easy to follow tutorials which can help you get started.
+To handle larger load tests economically you can use AWS in conjunction with jmeter-ec2 or another service.

 Measure Twice, Cut Once